 Review summary: Kodak S-1 vs Panasonic GX7

 So how do things add up?
 Which of the two cameras – the Kodak S-1 or the Panasonic GX7 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Kodak PIXPRO S-1: